What is ‘early-age’ retirement?

 If you are saving for an early retirement, consider making investments for the longest-term practical in your circumstances.
 Even simple investment portfolio assets such as shares or equity-based managed funds that pay/ distribute franked dividends/ distributions can be tax effective, subject to your personal marginal tax rate.
 In appropriate circumstances, holding these investments in a properly structured discretionary trust could be beneficial.

-Other investments options include, for example:
+Other investments options include –

 - Tax effective investment products that have an ATO Product Ruling.
 You would probably be aware of the plethora of purported “tax effective investment schemes” in the marketplace.
 Be careful when deciding to invest in such a scheme and carefully assess the product disclosure information and the risks.
 It is a high-risk strategy to invest in one of these schemes unless they have an ATO Product Ruling: in these Rulings the ATO sets out the official view on the tax benefits that are available for investors and provides some protection from additional tax, interest and penalties.
 However, even if there is a product ruling, you will need to know whether the actual scheme is being carried out in accordance with the ATO ruling.
 If not, you are not protected from those additional taxes, interest or penalties.